Divisors on surfaces isogenous to a product of mixed type with $p_g=0$: Surfaces isogenous to a product

 and $q(S)=g(C_1/G)+ g(C_2/G)$ in the unmixed case, and $q(S)=g(C/G)$ in the mixed case.

-iii) Surfaces isogenous to a product have been studied by several authors, and we have nowadays a complete classification for $p_g=q$, i.e. $K^2=8$ (see \cite{BCG08,Frap13,CP09,pen11}).
+ii) Surfaces isogenous to a product have been studied by several authors, and we have nowadays a complete classification for $p_g=q$, i.e. $K^2=8$ (see \cite{BCG08,Frap13,CP09,pen11}).

-iv) In \cite[Lemma 3.6]{KL19} Keum and the second author showed that surfaces isogenous to a product of unmixed type with $p_g=0$ are Mori dream spaces, giving a description of their effective, nef and semiample cones. \end{remark}
+iii) In \cite[Lemma 3.6]{KL19} Keum and the second author showed that surfaces isogenous to a product of unmixed type with $p_g=0$ are Mori dream spaces, giving a description of their effective, nef and semiample cones. \end{remark}